 There are two separate suctioning techniques, namely the closed and open system.
 Basic principles of suctioning are the same, and care should be incorporated during suctioning.
 Closed suctioning includes an inline suctioning system.

 There is no consensus on the time interval for suctioning airways.
-It depends on the clinical picture; such as, the age of the patient, the risk factors associated, and the ease of obtaining adjunct airway equipment in case of disruption or loss of the airway.
+It depends on the clinical picture; such as the age of the patient, the associated risk factors, and the ease of obtaining adjunct airway equipment in case of disruption or loss of the airway.
 Studies of newborns did not show increased risks between 6- or 12-hour intervals.

 Airway anatomy can be divided into two parts: (1) Upper airway anatomy, including the nasal cavity, nasopharynx, oropharynx, laryngopharynx and the larynx, and (2) Lower airway anatomy, including the trachea, bronchi, bronchioles, and the alveoli.

 Extra care should be taken while suctioning the airway in children because they have narrow airway calibers, difficult accessibility, and relative deleterious effects from small changes in pressure, oxygen saturations, and lung volumes.